Cape Town Digital Nomad Guide (2026)

 📌 Quick Facts

-- Currency: South African Rand (ZAR); ~$1 = 18 ZAR
+| Currency | South African Rand (ZAR); ~$1 = 18 ZAR |

-- Time Zone: UTC+2 (SAST)
+| Time Zone | UTC+2 (SAST) |

-- Power Plug: Types M, D, C, N, 230V
+| Power Plug & Voltage | Types M, D, C, N, 230V |

-- Languages: English widely spoken (plus Afrikaans, Xhosa, etc.)
+| Language | English widely spoken (plus Afrikaans, Xhosa, etc.) |

 ✅ Pros & Cons